Massachusetts woman, stuck in swamp for 3 days, found alive after hikers hear screaming

-STOUGHTON, Massachusetts (WJW) – A Massachusetts woman who was reported missing last week has been found alive at a state park, local officials said Tuesday.
+STOUGHTON, Massachusetts (WJW) – A Massachusetts woman who was reported missing last week has been found alive at a state park, according to local officials.

 Emma Tetewsky, 31, had gotten stuck in a “swamp-like” area at Borderland State Park and remained there for “at least three days,” police said.

-Note: Editor’s note: This article has been updated with accurate information concerning the date of the rescue.